 Statement of Purpose

-Leadership Florida Statewide Community Foundation, Inc. and Florida Press Association (the "Partners") are producing televised debates among the 2012 Florida candidates for the U.S. Senate.
+Leadership Florida Statewide Community Foundation, Inc. (Leadership Florida®) and Florida Press Association (together, the "Partners") are producing televised debates among the 2014 Florida candidates for the race for Governor.

 Leadership Florida Statewide Community Foundation, Inc. is a private, non-profit, nonpartisan, Florida membership organization created for the purpose of educating Florida's leaders about the issues critical to the state.

 Florida Press Association is a private, non-profit, nonpartisan membership organization comprised of Florida daily and weekly newspapers.

 The goal of the debates is to offer the citizens of Florida an opportunity, in a broad-ranging debate format, to learn about, compare, and carefully consider those candidates from whom Florida voters will elect a Governor.
 The Partners are considering debates for the primary elections in which the Democratic and Republican Parties will select their 2014 Gubernatorial nominees and are planning a debate for the general election.
 In order to achieve this goal, the Partners adopt these Candidate Selection Rules (the "Rules") for identifying those candidates who will be invited to participate in the televised debates.
-It is the intent of the Partners that the Rules comply with all applicable legal requirements and that invitation to participate in the debate be extended to qualifying candidates based upon the application of pre-established, objective criteria as expressed in the Rules.
+It is the intent of the Partners that the Rules comply with all applicable legal requirements and that an invitation to participate in the debate will be extended to qualifying candidates based upon the application of pre-established, objective criteria as expressed in the Rules.
 Whether the Partners will hold primary debates will depend on the number of candidates qualifying for the primary elections and polling results and will be determined in the sole discretion of the Partners.

 2014 Florida Debate Schedule

 * Subject to change

 The televised general election debate will occur prior to the Florida general election scheduled for Tuesday, November 4, 2014.
-The debate is scheduled to take place at 7:00 p.m.
+The debate is tentatively scheduled to take place at 7:00 p.m.
 October 15* at a location yet to be determined.